danrose499/GameOfLife/README.md

 ![Empty Board](https://i.imgur.com/T2mZAQ5.png)

-After setting up the board, the user can press __enter__ and the game begins:
+After setting up the board, the user can press __enter__ and the game begins.
+Additionally, the user can save the current configuration of the board or load the most previous saved game board using __S__ and __L__ respectively.

 ![Mid Game](https://i.imgur.com/iIuljWM.png)